Alexander's Ragtime Band Irving Berlin, arranged by Joe Ambrosio

 Drew Collins, new to the Carl Fischer Choral Catalog, has penned this jaunty, original setting of the standard English carol text.
 Collins's unique setting for accompanied treble voices is rhythmic, witty, and dance-like.
 Each of the verses is unique in texture, and every voice sings the melody at some point.
 The 7/8 meter and optional percussion lend a slightly middle-eastern feel.
 Women's choirs of any age will enjoy learning and performing My Dancing Day, and it will make a lively addition to your next holiday concert.

 Night Reverie (Incorporating Reverie by Debussy and All Through the Night)

 SSA Voices with Keyboard

 Ruth Elaine Schram artfully weaves Debussy’s Reverie with All Through the Night in a soothing SSA setting.
 Your treble choir will grow musically while learning this dreamy selection.
-Junior high and above.
+Middle School and above.
 Duration: 3:59

 On Christmas Night Anonymous Early English Carol, arranged by James McCray

 James McCray’s haunting melody is set in three-verse form for a cappella treble choir.
 The varied two- and three-part writing shifts between interesting harmonies and unisons, further conveying the wonder of the Christmas story.
 A lovely addition to any holiday or festival program.

 Philip Silvey, new to the Carl Fischer Choral Catalog, brings fresh melodic and poetic possibility and vision in this hopeful setting for SSA voices, piano and optional horn.
 Silvey's text, inspired by Emily Dickinson, invites us to enter the realm where there is a shift of perception — to reach a place where all is well, and well within reach.

 Resonet in laudibus (from O Magnum Mysterium) Thomas Juneau